Pittsburgh’s Top Orthopedic Wrist Specialist

 Frequently Asked Questions

 Yes!
-Sports Medicine & Joint Replacement Specialits is proud to accept wide variety of insurances across Western PA, Ohio, and West Virginia for ganglion cyst removal near you, as well as other common wrist treatments.
+Sports Medicine & Joint Replacement Specialists proudly accepts a wide variety of insurances across Western PA, Ohio, and West Virginia for hand pain treatments, including ganglion cyst hand treatment.
 For patients in the Pittsburgh area, we accept both Highmark and UPMC.
-View our Insurance page to see our list of providers, and if you have any questions, feel free to reach out to our knowledgeable and friendly staff.
+Visit our Insurance page or contact our friendly staff for more details.